 This Catalog describes the College's six baccalaureate degrees and six associate degrees and the more than 100 Areas of Study available.
-The College also offers the Master of Science in Human Resources Management degree, the Master of Science in Management degree and the Master of Arts in Liberal Studies degree, in addition to three graduate certificates.
-For more information on our graduate programs, please contact the Graduate School at (609) 984-1168, e-mail us at graduateschool@tesc.edu or visit us on the Web at www.tesc.edu/graduate/.
+The College also offers the Master of Science in Human Resources Management degree, the Master of Science in Management degree and the Master of Arts in Professional Studies degree.
+For more information on our graduate programs, please contact the Graduate School at (609) 984-1168, e-mail us at graduateschool@tesc.edu or visit us on the Web at www.tesc.edu.